pbrocks/select-editor-template/README.md

 ## Extending available templates

 I'm open to ideas on how templates should be extended.
 See `src/select-editor-template/extend.js` for how things are currently managed.
-Any other plugin or theme can use `addFilter()` to register additional templates or remove those added by others.
+Any other plugin or theme can use `wp.hooks.addFilter()` to register additional templates or remove those added by others.

 ## Credits